 Buying furniture and supplies as you prepare your home for your little one is where a lot of families tend to blow their budgets.
 First-time parents are often unsure about what and how much they will need to care for their newborn.
 Before you build a registry or go on a shopping spree, have an honest conversation with your partner, yourself and other parents about what’s truly necessary.

-Bring a parent on your registry trip – they will give you the lowdown on strategic purchases and can assist your internal debate between that fancy baby Jacuzzi or $10 plastic tub.
+Bring a parent on your registry trip as the will give you the lowdown on strategic purchases and can assist your internal debate between that fancy baby Jacuzzi or $10 plastic tub.
 That doesn’t mean you can’t splurge on something adorable you love.
-Just call a splurge a splurge, save for it and buy other things more affordably.
+Just call a splurge a splurge, save for it and buy other things you need right now.